"25 Late Night Habits That Prevent Weight Loss" Review

 6. GOING TO BED LATE

 Research continues to stack up supporting the ties between sleep and weight.
 "When we don't get enough sleep our hunger hormones are greatly affected, [which can mess with your body's ability to determine when it's actually hungry, when it should stop burning calories, and when it should store energy as fat]," says Smith.
-Not to mention, the stress hormone cortisol is increased when you
+Not to mention, the stress hormone cortisol is increased when you don't sleep enough, which can affect blood sugar levels and also lead to poor food choices.

 7. YOU HAVE NOTHING TO DO